 - Financial services firm in FINRA arbitration alleging fraud, failure to supervise, and other sales practice abuses

-- Investigations by Maryland Insurance Commission.
+- Investigations by the Maryland Insurance Commission.

 - Business in litigation brought by the U.S. Department of Energy concerning energy efficiency regulations.